antonio-hus/Web-Programming/README.md

 - **JavaScript**, **HTML**, **CSS**, **Bootstrap**: Used to develop the front-ends of the applications

 ## License
-The projects are developed following the CS50's Web Programming with Python and Javascript Course lab requirments and thus fall under the Harvard's license - [License Page](https://cs50.harvard.edu/web/2020/license/).
+The projects are developed following the CS50's Web Programming with Python and Javascript Course lab requirments and thus fall under Harvard's license - [License Page](https://cs50.harvard.edu/web/2020/license/).